wayou/WebFundamentals/src/content/en/fundamentals/security/eme/basics.md

 * **Streaming:** allows for streaming as well as download.
 * **HTTP:** enables content delivery with the advantage of HTTP, without the disadvantages of a traditional streaming server.

-The BBC has begun [providing test streams using DASH](http://bbc.co.uk/rd/blog/2013/09/mpeg-dash-test-streams:
+The BBC has begun [providing test streams using DASH](http://bbc.co.uk/rd/blog/2013/09/mpeg-dash-test-streams):

-<blockquote>The media is encoded a number of times at different bitrates.
-Each encoding is called a Representation.
+> The media is encoded a number of times at different bitrates.
+Each encoding is
+> called a Representation.
 These are split into a number of Media Segments.
-The client plays a programme by requesting segments, in order, from a representation over HTTP.
-Representations can be grouped into Adaptation Sets of representations containing equivalent content.
-If the client wishes to change bitrate it can pick an alternative from the current adaption set and start requesting segments from that representation.
-Content is encoded in such a way to make this switching easy for the client to do.
-In addition to a number of media segments, a representation generally also has an Initialisation Segment.
-This can be thought of as a header, containing information about the encoding, frame sizes, etc. A client needs to obtain this for a given representation before consuming media segments from that representation.</blockquote>
+The
+> client plays a programme by requesting segments, in order, from a
+> representation over HTTP.
+Representations can be grouped into Adaptation Sets
+> of representations containing equivalent content.
+If the client wishes to
+> change bitrate it can pick an alternative from the current adaption set and
+> start requesting segments from that representation.
+Content is encoded in such
+> a way to make this switching easy for the client to do.
+In addition to a
+> number of media segments, a representation generally also has an
+> Initialisation Segment.
+This can be thought of as a header, containing
+> information about the encoding, frame sizes, etc. A client needs to obtain
+> this for a given representation before consuming media segments from that
+> representation.

 To summarize: